Read This First

 Prompt 2: Is doubt intrinsically unstable and temporary, or is it instead a normal epistemic disposition taken in response to the current degree of the relevant evidence?

-The central claim is this: Doubt is best understood as a normal epistemic disposition.
+In plain terms: Doubt is best understood as a normal epistemic disposition.

 One honest test after reading is whether the reader can use Examples Analysis to sort a live borderline case or answer a serious objection about Limits on Doubt.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to whether a mind is becoming more answerable to reality or merely more fluent in defending itself rather than leaving it as a detached summary.